professorallman/professorallman.github.io/public/references/JavascriptReference.md

  * /
 ```

-If you are just getting started I recommend avoiding ommiting the curly braces.
-It is esier to make a logic mistake down the road if you need to have a second statement bound to the if condition.
+If you are just getting started I recommend avoiding omitting the curly braces.
+It is easier to make a logic mistake down the road if you need to have a second statement bound to the if condition.
 The three examples bellow are equivalent:

 ```javascript
 let myCondition = false;